South Cushitic languages: Classification

 the southern side of the Kagera River became their northern boundary.
+Tale southern Cushitic territory also stretched north into the western and central highlands of Kenya (including Mount Elgon and the Kavirondo Gulf).
 The Tale peoples spoke 7 or more different dialects of their languages.

 The Iringa Southern Cushites are another extinct South Cushitic branch that migrated to the northern parts of Tanzania's southern highlands before the first millennium AD.
 They are named after the Iringa Region of Tanzania.